 At this point, you’re probably wondering what this product will cost you.
 The patches can be purchased for just over $60 – plus shipping and handling.
 That’s a pretty hefty price tag for something without any scientific research backing it.

-Sure, there are some positive reviews out there from some users, but other than “doesn’t work,” most of the negative reviews were aimed at the price.
+Sure, there are some positive reviews out there, but other than “doesn’t work,” most negative reviews were aimed at the price.

 Thrive Black Label Directions

 So you may be asking yourself how to use Thrive black label.

 When following the thrive black label directions, all you need to do is apply the patch to a sanitized area of exposed skin.
 This area is most commonly the bicep, but it can be anywhere you choose.
 Once the patch has been applied, eat a small meal, and head out to the gym.

 You may also use Thrive Black Label alongside Thrive White Label, which they claim may improve your chances of success.